[X] CLOSEMAIN MENU

 Organic Integrity and Policy

 With Farm Bill negotiations in the U.S. Congress in a potential holding pattern until after the presidential election, advocates from the National Organic Coalition are sounding the alarm on the expiration (as of September 30) of funds for programs including Organic Cost Share that directly impacts organic and transitional organic farmers.
-(Beyond Pesticides will have an action on this later in the week—stay tuned!)
+(See here for this week’s Action of the Week to act now!)

 This week, for its fall 2024 meeting, the NOSB convenes to take public comments virtually and will meet in person on October 22-24 in Portland, Oregon.
 See Keeping Organic Strong for a full list of NOSB recommendations and Beyond Pesticides comments.
 For more information on the benefits of, and threats to, organic agriculture, see its dedicated Daily News section here.